In this article, we’re taking a close look at the ASUS Zenbook 14 UX434FLC, the early-2020 update of

 Design and construction

-On the outside, the 2019 ZenBook UX434FL is mostly identical to the previous Zenbook UX434FN, so I’ll direct you to our existing article for in-depth impressions on the build and design.
+On the outside, the 2020 ZenBook UX434FLC is mostly identical to the previous Zenbook UX434FL and UX434FN, so I’ll direct you to our existing article for in-depth impressions

 The third change is hidden underneath, where Asus redesigned the air intake grills, opting for a larger intake on top of the entire hardware ensemble, and no longer the limited side vents we’ve seen on the 2018 lineup.
 We’ll talk about this aspect’s impact on the performance and thermals in a further section.

-These aside, the UX434 builds on already one of the nicest designs out there.
-It’s beautiful and is built well, even if it’s not a unibody design as the
+These aside, the Zenbook 14 UX434s build on already one of the nicest designs out there.
+They’re beautiful and well built, even if not a unibody design as the

 Keyboard and trackpad